May 16, 2025

 Out-of-Uniform Pass Sale

-By spring, uniforms can be losing their luster.
-Give students the opportunity to dress down by selling out of uniform passes.
+Uniforms can lose their luster by spring.
+Sell out-of-uniform passes to allow students to dress down.
 Take payments online, $20 for five passes, and move closer to your spring fundraising goals.

 Paint and Sip